-Model Programs Guide welcomes program nominations.
-For a program’s evaluation evidence to be reviewed for inclusion in MPG, it must target juveniles and meet the CrimeSolutions.gov program scope and evaluation studies screening criteria.
+The Model Programs Guide welcomes program nominations.
+To be included in the Model Programs Guide, research experts must review a program’s evaluation evidence and the program must target juveniles and meet the CrimeSolutions.gov program scope and evaluation studies screening criteria.

 - Prevent or reduce crime, delinquency, or related problem behaviors such as aggression, gang involvement, and/or school attachment.